-Why did you start your company?
+Why did you start Thomas Haas Chocolates?

-For the first three months we ran our business out of our basement and it quickly morphed into this word-of-mouth-success across the continent.
+For the first three months, we ran our business out of our basement and it quickly morphed into this word-of-mouth success across the continent.
 By our fourth year we were making 25,000 chocolates per week and supplying some of the best hotels in North America - even the White House in Washington D.C ( and, no, we would never make chocolates for Trump!).
-During that big growth phase the production for all the chocolates was done from 8PM to 2AM, we burned the midnight oil.
+During that big growth phase the production of all the chocolates was done from 8 PM to 2 AM, we burned the midnight oil.

 What inspires your work?

-What sets you apart from similar companies?
+What sets your company apart from all the others?

 Today our aim is to continually improve.
 We want the business to be better, not bigger.
 We make sure our business and products stay innovative and fresh.
 We continue to work very hard to deliver the full deal.